 fivenum() function.
 For example, if you have a vector of numbers called “A” you can run the following code:

 fivenum(A) to get the five-number summary.

-Now that we know what the five-number summary is we can go on and learn the simple steps to calculate the 5 summary statistics.
+Now that we know the five-number summary, we can learn the simple steps to calculate the five summary statistics.

 Find the Five-Number Summary Statistics in R: 6 Simple Steps

-In this section, we are ready to go through the 6 simple steps to calculate the five-number statistics using the R statistical environment.
+In this section, we are ready to go through the six simple steps to calculate the five-number statistics using the R statistical environment.
 To recap: the first step is to import the dataset (e.g., from an xlsx file).
-Second, we calculate the min value, and then, in the third step, get the lower hinge.
+Second, we calculate the min value, and then, in the third step, we get the lower hinge.
 In the fourth step, we get the median.
-In the fifth step, we get the upper hinge and, then, in the sixth and final step, we get the max value.
+In the fifth step, we get the upper hinge; in the sixth and final step, we get the max value.